x

 No hospitality worker wants to stay at the exact same position for years and years.
 However, a lot of employees feel like there are no opportunities available for them to continue their professional development.
 Taking an entry level job in the hospitality industry may be a way for them to get their foot in the door, but a good employee would also benefit from learning new skills or seeing if management is for them.
 When an employer is committed to their growth, employees are more likely to stay.

 Employee recognition efforts are great ways to call out staff members for a job well done.
-Image courtesy of NCR Voyicx.
+Image courtesy of Cvent.

 There are a lot of issues facing the hospitality industry, and staff shortages due to these factors are a systemic problem—and not one that can be solved by one hotel or restaurant.
 While you may not be able to change everything wrong with the industry that leads to high turnover rates, there are things your business can do to help alleviate some of the problems you face on a daily basis.